 About the style of your article:

-- The Title Of The Article Is Always Capitalized.
+- The Title Of The Article, Subtitles, And Headings Are Always Capitalized.

 - If at all possible, try not to interrupt the flow of your text with pictures.
 Your writing is the most important thing.